 Most people are looking for healthy alternatives, and two of them are barley and quinoa.
-Many people wonder if one is better than the other.
+As a Certified Health Coach many people ask me if one is better than the other.
 Let’s answer, is barley better than quinoa?

 This article will include a complete comparison of the two starting with a side-by-side comparison of their nutrients.
 In addition, I’ll compare their tastes, textures, prices, glycemic index, satiety index and health benefits.

 Many people aren’t familiar with one of the two foods or both.
-Therefore, a common question asked is, what’s the difference between barley and quinoa?
+Therefore, a common question asked is, what’s the difference between the two?

 Barley is a seed from the grass family and a cereal grain.
 Quinoa is the seed from a Chenopodium quinoa plant.
 Quinoa is not a grain but it is cooked in water and consumed like a grain.
 Quinoa is mostly used for human consumption while barley is made for human and animal food and for use in beer and whiskey production.

-- Quinoa are shaped more oval and round than the larger barley.
+- Quinoa are shaped more oval, round and smaller.

 - Barley is a light, sandy brown color.
 Common quinoa colors are white, red and black.